 No matter how challenging it can be to provide hourly care for a family member or friend with dementia, you must do your best to remain patient and listen to their words.
 Sometimes there are hidden emotions behind what they are trying to say, especially when making unusual requests.

-Often, what they say is a way of expressing their loneliness or fear, which are common issues for sundowning seniors.
+Often, what they say expresses their loneliness or fear, which are common issues for sundowning seniors.
 Anger and frustration are also frequently expressed through other statements.

 Still, by listening carefully, you’ll be able to find ways to calm them down and understand what they are experiencing.